cerexes/RISE/README.md

 # RISE
 Reconnaissance Intelligence &amp; Synthesis Engine (under development)

-A simple recon tool I'm making, the tool is in its beginning phase, yet to add many features.
+A simple recon tool I'm making, the tool is in its beta phase, yet to add many features.

 RISE is a comprehensive, modular reconnaissance tool designed for security professionals and penetration testers.
 It performs automated intelligence gathering on target domains through multiple concurrent scanning modules.